MonishReddyDev/MonishReddyDev/README.md

 👋 Hi, I’m Monish Reddy (@MonishReddyDev)
 Welcome to My GitHub Profile! 👋

-I’m a Backend Developer with 3+ years of experience building robust, scalable systems using Node.js and Python.
-My expertise spans API development, microservices, cloud computing, and backend security.
-I’ve worked across fintech, telecom, and logistics domains, delivering production-ready services with a strong focus on performance and reliability.
+I’m a Software Developer with 3+ years of experience, specializing in backend engineering with Node.js while also contributing to frontend development with React and TypeScript.
+I build scalable APIs, microservices, and cloud-native applications on AWS, delivering production-ready solutions with a strong focus on performance, reliability, and security.

 🔍 Areas of Interest:
 Backend Development
 Designing and optimizing RESTful APIs with Node.js (Express.js) and Python (Flask, Django), implementing event-driven systems, and ensuring performance under scale.

+Frontend Development: Building responsive, reusable UI components with React, TypeScript, and Tailwind CSS, ensuring smooth frontend-backend integration.

 Cloud & DevOps
 Deploying cloud-native applications using AWS services like Lambda, S3, RDS, DynamoDB, EventBridge, and ECS.
 Familiar with Docker and CI/CD pipelines for automated deployments.